RWmanuscripts/SignalAdaptiveKernel/README.md

 # System requirements
 This repository was tested under Fedora Workstation 40, a 64-bit Linux operating system, with Julia `v1.10.4`.
 The file paths involving slash were done using `/`, which is designed for Linux.
 You might need to change all instances of `/` to `\` for file paths when you're on a Windows machine.

+Alternatively, use Windows subsystem for Linux or virtual machines to run Linux under non-Linux operating systems.